Karin Slaughter: Grant County series (2001 to 2007)

-Set in the fictional town of Heartsdale, Georgia, (in the fictional Grant County) the narrative takes place from the perspective of three main characters: Sara Linton, the town's pediatrician and part-time coroner; Jeffrey Tolliver, Linton's husband and the chief of police; and his subordinate, detective Lena Adams.
+Set in the fictional town of Heartsdale, Georgia, in the fictional Grant County, the narrative takes place from the perspective of three main characters: Sara Linton, the town's pediatrician and part-time coroner; Jeffrey Tolliver, Linton's ex-husband and the chief of police; and his subordinate, detective Lena Adams.

-Will Trent (Atlanta) series
+Will Trent series

 The Will Trent series, which takes place in Atlanta, Georgia, features Georgia Bureau of Investigation special agent Will Trent and his partner Faith Mitchell.
-So far, Trent has appeared in Triptych, Fractured, Undone, Broken, Fallen, Criminal, Unseen, The Kept Woman, The Last Widow and The Silent Wife, as well as the novellas Snatched and Busted.
+So far, Trent has appeared in Triptych, Fractured, Undone, Broken, Fallen, Criminal, Unseen, The Kept Woman, The Last Widow, The Silent Wife, After That Night, and This is Why We Lied, as well as the novellas Snatched, Busted, and Cleaning the Gold.

-ABC has ordered a pilot starring Ramón Rodríguez as Trent and Erika Christensen as Angie, his girlfriend.
-The series has started playing as of Jan 3, 2023.
+ABC ordered a pilot episode starring Ramón Rodríguez as Trent and Erika Christensen as Angie, his girlfriend.
+The series premiered on January 3, 2023, and its third season premiered in January 2025.

 Other works

-Like a Charm is a short story anthology featuring several thriller authors, including Lee Child, Peter Robinson (novelist), John Connolly (author), and Laura Lippman.
+“Like a Charm” is a short story anthology featuring several thriller authors, including Lee Child, Peter Robinson, John Connolly, and Laura Lippman.
 Each story is linked by a charm bracelet that brings bad luck to its owners.
 The setting and time periods of each story vary greatly, ranging from 19th-century Georgia to wartime Leeds.
 Karin Slaughter wrote the first and last stories.

 Martin Misunderstood is an original audio novella narrated by Wayne Knight.
 Both the story and the narration were nominated for an Audie Award in 2009.

 The Unremarkable Heart won the Edgar Award for Best Short Story in 2013.